 Life is full of setbacks, but you can’t let those setbacks define you.
 Rather, let the way that you adapt, thrive and inspire others be the thing that sets you apart.

 Dani: I have been lucky enough to be a member of many incredibly successful teams in my rowing career.
 Representing the United States is a huge honor.
 That being said, I think that my proudest rowing moment was when my college rowing team swept the NCAA National Championships for the first time in history.
 That feeling of accomplishment was one that I will remember for my entire life.

 What drew you to Hydrow from the very beginning?

-I had never even considered rowing could be a part of my life until I got to college -- growing up in a small town in the middle of rural California meant that rowing wasn’t really an option -- but once I started, I fell in love.
+Dani: I had never even considered rowing could be a part of my life until I got to college.
+Growing up in a small town in the middle of rural California meant that rowing wasn’t really an option, but once I started, I fell in love.
 So when I was given the opportunity to become an Athlete for Hydrow, I couldn’t pass it up.
 Being able to tell my story and share my passion for rowing with people around the world is super exciting.

 What did you name your boat?
 Why?

-My boat’s name is “Outerspace”… simply because I love everything and anything about space.
+Dani: My boat’s name is “Outerspace," simply because I love everything and anything about space.
 As a kid, I always dreamed of being an astronaut.
-While actually launching off in a space shuttle seems a little bit far fetched right now, young-Dani’s dreams come true every time I get to launch off the dock down the river in my own Outerspace.
+While actually launching off in a space shuttle seems a little bit far-fetched right now, young-Dani’s dreams come true every time I get to launch off the dock down the river in my own Outerspace.
 I am keeping the dream alive as best I can!

 Who is your sports hero and why?